-You’ve seen them in East London loft apartments, Brooklyn brownstones, boutique hotels, and vintage-inspired cafés—but apothecary cabinets didn’t start out as cool decor.
+You’ve seen them in Shoreditch East London loft apartments, Brooklyn brownstones, boutique hotels, and vintage-inspired cafés—but apothecary cabinets didn’t start out as cool decor.
 Back in the 1600s, they were the domain of English physicians, apothecaries, and traveling medicine men, riding horseback through the cobblestone streets of London and beyond, carrying handmade wooden chests full of tinctures, tonics, and herbal remedies.

-From the Great Plague of London to the wild frontiers of colonial America, these iconic storage pieces crossed continents and centuries.
+These iconic storage pieces crossed continents and centuries.
 Today, you’ll find them styled as industrial sideboards, vintage display cabinets, or statement hallway furniture—but their origins?
 That story is far more curious.

 1. Where It All Began – 17th-Century England